-NOTE - Maximum uninsulated vent lengths listed may include the termination(vent pipe exterior to the structure) and cannot exceed 5 linear feet or the maximum allowable intake or exhaust vent length listed in TABLE 23 or TABLE 25 which ever is less.
+NOTE - Maximum uninsulated vent lengths listed may include the termination(vent pipe exterior to the structure) and cannot exceed 5 linear feet or the maximum allowable intake or exhaust vent length listed in table 21 or 22 which ever is less.

-[‡] Permitted only if veranda, porch, deck or balcony is fully open on a minimum of two sides beneath the floor.
+two sides beneath the floor.
 Lennox recommends avoiding this location if possible.